robotframework/robotframework/utest/README.txt

 should always start with prefix 'test_'.
 This is the mechanism the unit tests are found by the 'run_utests.py' script.

 To run only certain unit tests you need to set the Robot Framework's 'src' folder to PYTHONPATH and run the test like 'python path/test_xxx.py'.
-There are also some unit tests that need some other modules i.e. libraries used also in acceptance tests.
+There are are also some unit tests that need some other modules i.e. libraries used also in acceptance tests.
 The full list of paths needed to run all the unit tests can be found from the beginning of the 'run_utests.py' file.
-Usually it is just easier to run all of the unit tests.
+Usually it is just easier to run all the unit tests.